CSALabsAutomation/hadoop/installation/1_java_hadoop_ssh_installation.md

 ##	Java Installation

-1. Open the WSL \[Ubuntu] terminal and update the package repository to ensure you download the latest software version.
+1. Open the Bastion terminal and update the package repository to ensure you download the latest software version.

     ```
     sudo apt update